Marie-Donnie/misc/scripts/nova/README.md

 You have now two files in `/opt/logs` : `db_api_mysql` and `db_api_disco`

-Simply run `analyse.sh` that will generate the results in a text file in the folder where you ran the script.
+Simply run `./analyse.sh /opt/logs/` that will generate the results in a text file in the folder where you ran the script.

+You can also use the script with `analyse <folder-path>` if you already have the logs elsewhere.